facebook/react-native-website/docs/flexbox.md

 In the following example the red, yellow and the green views are all children in the container view that got `flex: 1`.
 The red view got `flex: 1` , the yellow view got `flex: 2` and the green view got `flex: 3` . **1+2+3 = 6** which means that red view will get `1/6` of the space, the yellow `2/6` of the space and the red `3/6` of the space.

-See some examples of [wix](https://medium.com/wix-engineering/the-full-react-native-layout-cheat-sheet-a4147802405c) engineers
+See some examples from [Wix](https://medium.com/wix-engineering/the-full-react-native-layout-cheat-sheet-a4147802405c):
 ![Flex](https://cdn-images-1.medium.com/max/800/1*PhCFmO5tYX_sZSyCd4vO3w.png)

 #### Flex Direction